AEW Fyter Fest

-AEW Fyter Fest is an annual professional wrestling event produced by All Elite Wrestling (AEW).
-The event was established by the promotion in 2019 and is held during the summer; the first event was held in June but moved to July in 2020.
+AEW Fyter Fest is a professional wrestling event produced by All Elite Wrestling (AEW).
+The event was established by the promotion in 2019 and is held during the summer between June and August.
+Since 2020, Fyter Fest has been held as a multi-part television special of AEW's weekly television programs.
 The name, slogan, and logo of the event are a parody of the fraudulent Fyre Festival.

-The inaugural 2019 event was held as a special event, while the 2020 and 2021 events were held as a two-part special of AEW's weekly television program, Wednesday Night Dynamite.
+The inaugural 2019 event was livestreamed for free as a special event on B/R Live in the United States and on pay-per-view (PPV) internationally, while the 2020 and 2021 events were held as a two-part special of AEW's weekly television program, Wednesday Night Dynamite.
 In 2022, the event was expanded to being broadcast as a four-part special, encompassing the two-week broadcasts of Dynamite and Friday Night Rampage.
+It was then reduced to a three-part event in 2023, spanning AEW's three weekly shows of the week, including Saturday Night Collision.
+An event was not held in 2024, which also saw the cancellation of Rampage at the end of that year.
+Fyter Fest returned in 2025 as a four-hour marathon of back-to-back special episodes of Dynamite and Collision, the latter preempted from its usual Saturday night timeslot and channel to accommodate for the 2025 Stanley Cup playoffs.

 The inaugural event was held in co-sponsorship with Community Effort Orlando (CEO) at the Ocean Center in Daytona Beach, Florida.
-It aired for free on B/R Live in North America and on pay-per-view (PPV) internationally.
-The second event was planned to air on PPV from the United Kingdom, but due to the COVID-19 pandemic, it took place at Daily's Place in Jacksonville, Florida, which began the event's annual broadcast as special episodes of the company's weekly television programs.
+The second event was planned to air on PPV from the United Kingdom, but due to the COVID-19 pandemic, it took place at Daily's Place in Jacksonville, Florida, which began the event's broadcast as special episodes of the company's weekly television programs.